p4ck37pun5/p4ck37pun5/README.md

 ###

 <p data-importer="text" align="left">I'm a tech entrepreneur with a passion for cybersecurity. <br><br>My interest in security engineering and automation began in high school when I worked on various projects.
-Now, as a blue team professional, I work to improve digital security systems. <br><br>In the last six years, I’ve gained valuable experience through hands-on internships and real-world projects, sharpening my skills to develop and implement effective security controls to help enterprises safeguard their critical digital assets. <br><br>As the Founder and CEO of Arifalab, I lead a dedicated team focused on creating innovative tools that empower mid-sized businesses to strengthen their cyber resilience.
+Now, as a blue team professional, I work to improve digital security systems. <br><br>In the last six years, I’ve gained valuable experience through hands-on internships and real-world projects, sharpening my skills to develop and implement effective security controls to help enterprises safeguard their critical digital assets. <br><br>As the Founder and CEO of <a href="https://arifalab.com">Arifalab</a>, I lead a dedicated team focused on creating innovative tools that empower mid-sized businesses to strengthen their cyber resilience.
 Together, we’re building smarter security operations systems that help organisations improve their detection, response and mitigation efforts.<br><br>Recognised for my contributions, I actively share knowledge through seminars and workshops, inspiring others to explore the vast opportunities of technology.</p>

 ###